ucberkeley/brc-cyberinfrastructure/tesseract-containerized/README.md

-# Example of building a Docker container for Tesseract4 and convert it to a Singularity container
+# Build a Docker container for Tesseract4 and convert it to a Singularity container

 Build a Tesseract container, push it to Dockerhub, and convert it